chsh2/texture_vfx_control/README.md

 Visual effects can be added to both videos and still images.
 The button `[Effects Chain] > [New Effect]` at the bottom of the sidebar inserts a new effect to the current media.
 All existing effects will be displayed in the panel as an effects chain.
 The user can tune the parameters of each effect, or enable/disable/delete/reorder any effect in the chain.

+> [!NOTE]
+> Visual effects are implemented as shader node groups, supported in both EEVEE and Cycles.
+However, Cycles has a limit on the number of nodes in each shader.
+Adding too many visual effects to the same media may make it unavailable in Cycles.

 #### Drivers

 <img src="docs/effects_driver.gif" width=600>